asgharkapk/resonance-logs-cn/README.md

 ## 🌐 Changing the Application Language

+* Complete translations powered by the official game client localization, with AI translations filling in missing or untranslated text.

 <img src="doc/shared/img/faq/faq_5.png">

 The application supports multiple languages.
 Open **Settings → Language** to switch the interface language.